Xxm4ef0xX/Aerospace-Cybersecurity-Lab/README.md

 Credential Management: Sensitive API keys are isolated in a local config.py file, excluded from version control to prevent leaks.

 ## Learning Roadmap

-- [X] **Phase 1: Hardware Integration.** Assembly, soldering, and configuration of the FlatSat nodes.
+- [X] Phase 1: Hardware Integration.
+Assembly, soldering, and configuration of the FlatSat nodes.
-- [X] **Phase 2: Telemetry Link.** Implementation of UART serial protocols for robust data transmission.
+- [X] Phase 2: Telemetry Link.
+Implementation of UART serial protocols for robust data transmission.
-- [ ] **Phase 3: RF Auditing.** Signal analysis in the 433MHz band using SDR to detect information leakage.
+- [X] Phase 3: RF Auditing.
+Signal analysis in the 433MHz band using SDR to detect information leakage.
+(Optimization: Channel 20 established).
-- [ ] **Phase 4: Resilience & Defense.** Investigation of common attacks (Jamming, Spoofing) and development of lightweight encryption/authentication mechanisms.
+- [X] Phase 4: Resilience & Defense.
+Implementation of persistent data logging (SQLite) and investigation of common attacks.
+- [ ] Phase 5: Encryption & Advanced Security.
+Implementation of AES-128 and traffic obfuscation techniques.

 ## Repository Structure
 ```text